Believe it or not, your sex determines what and how much you save.

 “Our survey findings are consistent with both continued economic recovery and the persistence of inequality,” said Stephen Brobeck, a founder of America Saves, in a statement.
 “Americans are saving a little more effectively today than a year ago, but only a minority are doing so very successfully.”

-The number of Americans who self-report saving at least 5 percent of their income grew from 47 percent to 52 percent this past year, and there were also small increases reported in those who were reducing consumer debt and saving for emergencies.
+The number of Americans who self-report saving at least 5 percent of their income grew.
+An increase from 47 percent to 52 percent this past year.
+There were also small increases reported in those who were reducing consumer debt and saving for emergencies.

 Planning ahead equals saving success

 It’s been proven that income is not a good indicator of financial wellness, and that holds true for saving, as well.
 America Saves found that there was only a 12 percent difference in savings rates between moderate and high income groups.
-For instance, 75 percent of those earning between $25,000 and $50,000 annually report spending less than their income and saving the difference, while 87 percent of those who earn $100,000 or more said the same.
+For instance, 75 percent of those earning between $25,000 and $50,000 annually report spending less than their income; and they save the difference.
+While 87 percent of those who earn $100,000 or more said the same.

-America Saves also asked savers if having a plan in place impacted how well they were able to save for their financial goals.
+America Saves also asked savers if a plan impacted how well they were able to save for their financial goals.
 Overwhelmingly, those who had a plan in place reported having a much higher rate of actually saving.

 |What are you working toward?||Plan||No Plan|